 Unfortunately, cost and capacity also contribute to the capabilities carriers are able to adopt at this time.
 Top-notch technology today isn’t cheap.
 As tracking tech becomes increasingly affordable and regulated, however, the obvious advantages, overall benefits, and of course legal requirements of onboard monitoring systems will lead to increased implementation and overall improved transport management.

-Don’t hesitate and check how much cost to ship a car
+Don’t hesitate and check how much does it cost to ship a car!